User-defined rule files and lib libraries¶

 disabled | Switch | Optional field: true or false |

-os_arch | Supported Operating Systems | Array type, options: "windows" "linux" |
+os_arch | Supported Operating Systems | Array type, optional: "windows" "linux" |

 scheck built-in rules are located in the rules.d

-directory under the installation path.
+directory under the installation directory.

 User-defined Exclusive Rules and Lua Libraries¶

-1. Write a Lua file
+1. Write a lua file

 Create a file named 10001-hostname.lua